A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: Introduction

 Past work \cite{Yunes2011, Bonvin2017} has shown that a finite CBC centre of mass (CoM) line-of-sight acceleration (LOSA) (and its higher time derivatives) would modulate the GWs with respect to those emitted by non-accelerating CBCs.
 The kinematic parameters could then, in principle, be extracted, and the environment's gravitational potential reconstructed \cite{Tiwari:2024pvb}.
 Thus, accelerated motion could be one means to conclusively determine a CBC's host environment on a single event basis.
 It is therefore of considerable interest to search for signatures of accelerated motion in LVK's CBC detections.

 Even if a LOSA measurement is not complemented by measurements of higher time derivatives, it could still shed some light on the nature of the environment.
-In a different context, this problem can be posed as a consistency test of the observed signal with GR---a detectably accelerating source would be inconsistent with GR.
+In a different context, this problem can be posed as a consistency test of the observed signal with GR --- a detectably accelerating source would be inconsistent with GR.
 Therefore, in this work, we focus on how a constant acceleration of the CoM modulates the CBC waveform and develop a pipeline to search for (and constrain) LOSA in confirmed GW detections.

 A CBC moving with a constant relative velocity with respect to a GW detector is indistinguishable from a stationary CBC with rescaled masses---a byproduct of the well-known mass-redshift degeneracy.
 In other words, the Doppler shift caused by the projection of the velocity along the line-of-sight is completely degenerate with the chirp mass of the CBC.
 However, a CBC whose CoM has a finite LOSA produces a time-varying Doppler shift, which effectively breaks the chirp-mass redshift degeneracy, and leads to modulations in the GW phase, starting at $-4{\rm PN}$ \cite{Bonvin2017, Vijaykumar_2023} (leading order).
 LOSA is therefore a low-frequency effect, readily observable by detectors sensitive in the low-frequency regime \footnote{See \cite{Vijaykumar_2023} for LOSA detectability in various observing scenarios involving ground and space-based detectors, and \cite{Tiwari:2023cpa} for prospects of LOSA detections with space detectors for CBCs in globular clusters.}.
 Nevertheless, a sufficiently large LOSA could also potentially be detectable with the LVK network at design sensitivity.
-In \cite{Vijaykumar_2023}, we derived the phase correction to the dominant $22$ mode phase for a non-spinning point-particle (pp) CBC containing up to $3.5 {\rm PN}$ next-to-leading order (NLO) terms.
-In this work, we consider aligned-spin CBCs\footnote{See also \cite{PhysRevD.110.083008}, which computes the aligned spin corrections for accelerating CBCs and presents the scenario of detecting LOSA with the next generation ground-based detectors.}, as well as those with finite tidal deformability.
-We provide the corresponding LOSA PN corrections to 3.5 PN order in this paper, and an accompanying \textsc{LOSA-Pipe} software pipeline integrated with the parameter estimation software \textsc{Bilby}.
+In \cite{Vijaykumar_2023}, we derived the phase correction to the dominant $22$ mode phase for a non-spinning point-particle CBC containing up to $3.5 {\rm PN}$ higher order terms.
+In this work, we consider aligned-spin CBCs, as well as those with finite tidal deformability.
+We provide the corresponding LOSA PN corrections to 3.5 PN order in this paper, and an accompanying \textsc{LOSA-Pipe} software pipeline integrated with the parameter estimation software \textsc{Bilby\_TGR}~\cite{2024zndo..10940210A}.